 WHERE e.department_id = 1001;

-The MAX_CONCURRENT hint specifies the maximum number of concurrent executions allowed for a query.
+MAX_CONCURRENT Hint specifies the maximum number of concurrent queries allowed for the specified query.

-The intnum parameter in the MAX_CONCURRENT hint specifies the maximum number of concurrent executions allowed for the query.
-If the number of concurrent executions exceeds the specified maximum, an error is returned when the query is executed, indicating that the maximum number of concurrent executions has been reached.
-If intnum is set to 0, an error is always returned when the query is executed.
+In the MAX_CONCURRENT Hint, intnum specifies the maximum number of concurrent queries allowed for the specified query.
+If the number of concurrent queries exceeds the maximum allowed, an error is returned when the query is executed.
+If intnum is specified as 0, an error is always returned when the query is executed.

-Note that the MAX_CONCURRENT hint cannot be directly used in a query.
-It can only be used to create an outline that includes the MAX_CONCURRENT hint for throttling specific SQL queries.
+Note that MAX_CONCURRENT Hint cannot be directly used in a query.
+Instead, you can create an outline containing only the MAX_CONCURRENT Hint to limit the concurrency of specific SQL statements.

 Syntax